drugpl/wroclove.rb/README.md

 ## Getting up to speed with development

-* running `make install dev` install necessary depndencies and starts watch-rebuild-reload loop
+* running `make setup dev` install necessary depndencies and starts watch-rebuild-reload loop

 * visit http://localost:3000 to see results